Cleancodefactory/BindKraft/Documentation/Windowing/WindowBehaviors.md

 	just define on_<messagename> methods and they will be called with a message parameter each time they are handled on the window on which you are attached. oninit and onuninit are more useful for implementation of a deeper attachments, for example: viewDelegate, connectToViewEvent of windows hosting views and other non-trivial hooks.

-Further the behavior can implement another functionality triggered from outside.
-This can be done in one or more ways.
-The basic principles are listed below, they can be used separately or in combination depending mostly on the expected kind of access to the behavior.

-### Accessing a window behavior from outside.

-* First of all the typical way to attach a window behavior is to instantiate it and then attach it to the window, This means the code that does that can keep a reference to the behavior and place it in convenient place (in an app for instance).
-Then the access to the behavior can be just a matter of using that reference to invoke some methods over its object.

-* If the behavior has to be found randomly by code that may not have regular access to the app or the behavior is attached to the window multiple times with different parameters, then usage of a name when attaching the behavior is probably the easiest way.
-Then a reference to the behavior can be obtained by calling `attachedBehavior` method on the window where the behavior is attached.

-* Behaviors can be also service locators.
-This gives them ability to provide access through findService techniques to either their own functionality or/and to other elements of the application.
-The `BaseWindow` (which means all windows) by default queries all behaviors supporting `IServiceLocator`.
-This technique is especially applicable when the features provided by the behaviors has to be queried in fairly abstract ways.

-**Why should you want to access window behaviors?**

-As mentioned above, most window behaviors are as the word "behavior" suggests - they are invisible by themselves and only their impact over the window gives them away.
-Still they are attached to the window which makes them also a very convenient for pinning some service like functionality to the window - if not for any other reason, then just because this it the logical choice for the function provided.